High Performance Building Report

-Fannie Mae has created a protocol for conducting energy and water audits, the results of which are detailed in a HPB assessment.
-The protocol, contained in Section 5.08 of Fannie Mae's Form 4099 — Instructions for Performing a Multifamily PCA, provides guidance on the scope of the energy and water audit, and how to calculate and document the projected energy and water cost and consumption savings identified at the Property.
+Fannie Mae has created a protocol for conducting energy and water audits, the results of which are detailed in a High Performance Building (HPB) Report.
+The protocol, contained in Section 5.09 of Fannie Mae's Form 4099 — Instructions for Performing a Multifamily PCA, provides guidance on the scope of the energy and water audit, and how to calculate and document the projected energy and water cost and consumption savings identified at the Property.
 The energy audit follows ASHRAE Level II Energy Audit standards and requires the calculation of the Property's ENERGY STAR® Score for Multifamily.

-The HPB Assessment is designed to be an integrated section within the PCA Report, which assesses the overall condition of the property.
+The HPB Report is designed to be an integrated section within the PCA Report, which assesses the overall condition of the property.

 Conducting a High Performance Building Assessment

 Certain Fannie Mae Green Financing Solutions require that a High Performance Building assessment be conducted.
-Review the requirements of each Green Financing loan product to confirm if the HPB assessment is required.
-The HPB assessment must be ordered by the Lender who, in Fannie Mae's delegated financing model, selects the consultant to conduct the HPB assessment.
+Review the requirements of each Green Financing loan product to confirm if the HPB Report is required.
+The HPB Report must be ordered by the Lender who, in Fannie Mae's delegated financing model, selects the consultant to conduct the HPB assessment.
 The Lender must ensure that the vendor selected meet the qualifications stipulated in the PCA and HPB protocols, as published in Form 4099 and Form 4099.H.
-For assistance on reading an HPB report, see our Job Aid.
+For assistance on reading an HPB Report, see our Job Aid.

 Pre-Qualified HPB Consultants